Social media reports are integral to monitoring your brand’s growth and informing your content strategy.

 Paid: Instagram, Facebook, Pinterest, Twitter, TikTok, LinkedIn, Google

-Separating the data in this way will help you get a clear picture at-a-glance.
+Separating the data in this way will help you get a clear picture at first glance.
 It also lets you segment certain metrics for easier comparison.

 For example, Instagram Reels should be analyzed separately from other content on Instagram (e.g. static feed posts) because the reach potential is so much higher.